For urgent consular assistance call

 Angola recognises dual nationality.

-If you're an Australian-Angolan dual national, local authorities will consider you to be an Angolan citizen.
+If you're an Australian-Angolan dual national, local authorities will consider you an Angolan citizen.
 This may limit your access to consular services if you're detained or arrested.

 Dual nationals who visit Angola may have to perform compulsory military or civil service.